 Our business and affairs are managed under the direction of the Board of Directors.
-Our Board of Directors consists of seven directors.
+Our Board of Directors consists of eight directors.
 Our Amended and Restated Certificate of Incorporation provides that our Board shall consist of at least three directors but not more than twenty (20) directors and that the number of directors may be fixed from time to time by resolution of our Board of Directors.
 Our Board is divided into three classes, as follows:

-- Class I, which consists of Alexa Bartlett and Shaw Joseph.
-The terms of Ms. Bartlett and Mr. Joseph will continue until our 2025 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal; - Class II, which consists of Laurie Ann Goldman, Dorvin D. Lively and Nital Scott.
-The terms of Ms. Goldman, Mr. Lively and Ms. Scott will continue until the Annual Meeting and a successor is duly elected and qualified or until earlier death, resignation or removal; and - Class III, which consists of David P. Berg and Andrew Crawford.
-The terms of Mr. Berg and Mr. Crawford will continue until our 2024 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal.
+- Class I, which consists of David L. Willis, Alexa Bartlett and Shaw Joseph.
+The terms of Mr. Willis, Ms. Bartlett and Mr. Joseph will continue until our 2025 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal; - Class II, which consists of Laurie Ann Goldman, Dorvin D. Lively and Nital Scott.
+The terms of Ms. Goldman, Mr. Lively and Ms. Scott will continue until our 2026 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal; and - Class III, which consists of David P. Berg and Andrew Crawford.
+The terms of Mr. Berg and Mr. Crawford will continue until the Annual Meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal.